Cryptosporidiosis: Cause

 DNA studies suggest a relationship with the gregarines rather than the coccidia.
 The taxonomic position of this group has not yet been finally agreed upon.

 The genome of Cryptosporidium parvum was sequenced in 2004 and was found to be unusual amongst Eukaryotes in that the mitochondria seem not to contain DNA.
 A closely related species, C. hominis, also has its genome sequence available.
 CryptoDB.org is a NIH-funded database that provides access to the Cryptosporidium genomics data sets.

 Transfer

 Infection is through contaminated material such as earth, water, uncooked or cross-contaminated food that has been in contact with the feces of an infected individual or animal.
 Contact must then be transferred to the mouth and swallowed.
-It is especially prevalent amongst those in regular contact with bodies of fresh water including recreational water such as swimming pools.
+It is especially prevalent amongst those in regular contact with bodies of fresh water, including recreational water such as swimming pools.
 Other potential sources include insufficiently treated water supplies, contaminated food, or exposure to feces.
-The high resistance of Cryptosporidium oocysts to disinfectants such as chlorine bleach enables them to survive for long periods and still remain infective.
+The high resistance of Cryptosporidium oocysts to disinfectants such as chlorine bleach enables them to survive for long periods and remain infective.
 Some outbreaks have happened in day care related to diaper changes.

 The following groups have an elevated risk of being exposed to Cryptosporidium: